JC Travels: How much do you actually need to move overseas?

 So one day, I wandered down to book some flights, one way via Australia, America and then landing in Manchester right before Christmas.
 I had no job, one biology degree and a huge need to travel.
 Oh, and a tiny bit of savings.

 Throughout Uni I ended up working quite a bit and all of it went into savings for my travels.
 I was lucky in that I knew in the UK I could live with my Grandparents for as long as I would need, so if I needed to save money whilst looking for a job then I would have a stop gap.
 I had enough money to fund a couple of months of budget travel and then to support me for a month in London whilst I looked for work.
+Another thing to consider when moving abroad is how you are going to get your belongings to your new place.
+Many people opt to ship items, then they will hire a Hackney man and van, or something similar to collect the shipment at the other end to take it to their new address as it can often be more budget-friendly than having a courier service take it all the way.
+When you’re first starting out in a new place, budgeting is SO important, every penny saved counts.

 And to be honest, it was hard!
 I burnt through my savings really quickly, as um, did you know London was expensive?!
 I was aware before I moved, but it didn’t really hit home until I realised that finding a flat for £500 pounds a month is pretty much impossible.